POSITION: Affiliate - STAR Trainer

 Also in 2020, with the onset of the pandemic, Katie started dancing five times a day, inspired by Muslim (and Catholic Worker) commitment to prayer five times daily and Alice Walker's assertion that "hard times require furious dancing."
 All are welcome to join at Dancing Resilience on facebook.
-(As of late August 2020, we've now danced more than 800 dances...)
+(As of August 2022, we're still dancing - about 3x a day, 6 days a week.)

 Before joining STAR, Katie worked with Mennonite Central Committee Kenya for three years as peacebuilding coordinator.
 Previously she worked with Notre Dame’s Kroc Institute, researching, writing, planning and network building with initiatives in Colombia, Argentina, Thailand and Nepal and linking Kroc’s alumni network.
 She also worked with CDA Collaborative Learning Projects’ Listening Project and engaged in peace education work in Davao (Mindanao), Boston, and Delhi.
 Prior to working in peacebuilding, she worked for eight years with a major multi-national bank in New York and London.